-There is also an interior console flood lamp located underneath the rearview mirror which comes on with the headlamps or parking lamps.
+There is also an interior console flood lamp located underneath the rearview mirror which remains on at all times.

 Inadvertent Load Control

 Your vehicle has a feature to help prevent you from draining the battery in case the underhood lamp, vanity mirror lamps, cargo lamps, reading lamps, console or glove box lamps are accidentally left on.
 If you leave any of these lamps on, they will automatically time out after about 15 minutes.
 To reset it, all of the above lamps must be turned off or the ignition key must be in ON.